Dodge Durango Insurance Rates

 Rates are averaged for all Dodge Durango models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Dodge Durango Insurance
+How to Find Cheap Dodge Durango Insurance

-- Increasing policy deductibles could save up to $575 each year
+- Increasing deductibles can save approximately $575 each year

 If you get multiple quotes, you could save over $100 on insurance for your Dodge Durango.
 Just one more reason to start shopping around for a new insurer.
 How much does a 2011 Dodge Durango cost?
 Use our free tool below to find everything from the cost of a Dodge Durango 2011 to the cost of Durango RT insurance or Dodge Durango SRT insurance.